A Conversation on The Lost Scrolls of Ryukyu

 A Leap of Faith

 Another unexpected encounter happened just days before the event.
 Jack Berry, the new editor of Taekwondo Times, reached out through FaceBook messenger.
 He was intrigued by our approach and expressed interest in me contributing articles.
-Stepping outside his comfort zone, just like myself was doing, Jack saw the Schenectady seminar as an opportunity for growth and exploration.
+Stepping outside his comfort zone, just like what I was doing, Jack saw the Schenectady seminar as an opportunity for growth and exploration.

 Mental Readiness